Randoragon/dwm/README.md

 - Real fullscreen toggle
 - Move windows in stack or rotate the entire stack
 - Bind functions to key press or release events
-- No border if only one window is visible
 - Snap to closest corner on mouse resize
 - Toggleable sticky windows
 - swallow GUI child processes spawned from terminals